-The University of Salford is the “Data Controller” of your personal data & is subject to the Data Protection Act 2018 and the UK General Data Protection Regulations (“UK GDPR”).
+The University of Salford is the “Data Controller” of your personal data and is subject to the Data Protection Act 2018 and the UK General Data Protection Regulations (“UK GDPR”).
 We are registered with the Information Commissioner’s Office (“ICO”).

 The Industry Partnerships and Commercial Services team is committed to developing the University’s relationship with industry partners.
 The team works with our academics and partners to develop mutually beneficial partnerships which embed industry collaboration in all aspects of University business, from identifying opportunities for student placements, guest lectures and live briefs, to delivering knowledge exchange activities to our partners, such as consultancy, contract research and continuing professional development.